 As discussed, the SFCA requires firms to undertake preventive measures, even if a written plan is not required.
 Although many elements of prevention are generic, they have very specific applications based on the conditions of the firm or farm.
 Many commodity groups also have voluntary protocols that firms and farms are trying to meet.
 All this requires expertise.
 Larger firms and farms have employees responsible for food safety.
 Small ones typically do not.

 The 80/20 problem

 Approximately 20% of the farmers and processors generate 80% of the production by value (AAFC, 2015).
+In meat slaughter, the numbers are even more extreme, with 5% of the plants (under federal regulation) producing 95% of the national volume and 95% of the plants producing 5% of the volume primarily under provincial regulation.
 Consequently, the policy system, including food safety, focuses on the 20%.
 But this means that 80% don't get the same level of attention.
 Because locality and sustainability are emerging foci, it means that the bulk of such producers are likely in the 80%.
 Some conversations with these actors reveal that what they sometimes interpret as food safety difficulties are actually more the result of economic marginalization (Berger-Richardson, 2019a).